Travel and Relocation in the Deep South: Nashville and Savannah

 Number of Jobs: 55,000 listings, over double that of 2011

 Number of Jobs: 8,000+ ; up from 5,200 in 2011

 HIGH DEMAND JOBS: NURSES: RNs and LPNs, Sales and Customer Service Jobs, Physical and occupational Therapists.
 Truck Drivers, Project Managers, Fast Food Crew, .Net and Java Developers, Managers, Supervisors, Pharmacy Technicians, Business Analysts.

 HIGH DEMAND JOBS: CDL Truck Drivers, Occupational and Physical Therapists, Event Specialists, Sales and Customer Service Jobs, Truck Drivers, Pharmacy Technicians, Supervisors, Pizza Management and Crew Jobs.

-Although fewer job openings exist in Savannah, the cost of living is lower than for Nashville in several categories, the Savannah cost of living for housing being the lowest of any (groceries, utilities, etc.) at 78.
+Although fewer job openings exist in Savannah, the cost of living is lower than for Nashville in several categories.
+The Savannah cost of living index for housing is the lowest of any (groceries, utilities, etc.) at 78% of the national average.